top of page

 Run by the National Trust, Lydford Gorge is the deepest river gorge in the South West with the 30m high Whitelady Waterfall directly opposite us!
 You are so close you can literally walk across the road so why not book this beauty spot in for after your alpaca experience?

-The full 2.5 hour gorge walk is now back open which takes in the Whitelady Waterfall, the Tunnel Falls and the Devil's Cauldron or you can opt for a shorter circular walk to just see the Whitelady.
-There is also a fabulous large second hand bookshop at the Devil's Cauldron entrance.
+The full 2.5 hour gorge walk takes in the Whitelady Waterfall, the Tunnel Falls and the Devil's Cauldron or you can opt for a shorter circular walk to just see the Whitelady.
+There is also a fabulous, large second hand bookshop at the Devil's Cauldron entrance.

 Don't miss the tea room, a chance to rest your weary alpaca legs... sausage rolls, cream teas and lots of other tasty treats await you!